chimu1109/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-1. Code for loading the required libraries and the data.
+1.Code for loading the required libraries and the data.

 ```r
 ## Loading libraries